partylikeits1983/miden-rust-demo/README.md

 ## Prerequisites

-- Rust toolchain with nightly support
+- **Rust nightly-2025-07-20** (specified in `rust-toolchain.toml`)
 - Miden compiler tools (`cargo install cargo-miden`)

+The project uses a specific Rust nightly version for compatibility with the Miden compiler.
+The `rust-toolchain.toml` file will automatically ensure you're using the correct version.

 ## How to Run